-There are many other candidates from the PPP who declared their bids to run in the race, including heavyweights Oh Se-hoon, former Seoul mayor from 2006 to 2011 and Na Kyung-won, a former four-term lawmaker.
-Oh declared his bid last week, saying he would not run in the race if Ahn joins the PPP but if it is not the case, he would run in the race as a candidate of the PPP.
+There are many other potential candidates from the PPP who declared their bids to run in the party's primary, including heavyweights Oh Se-hoon, former Seoul mayor from 2006 to 2011 and Na Kyung-won, a former four-term lawmaker.
+Oh declared his bid last week, saying he would not run in the race if Ahn joins the PPP but if it is not the case, he would run in the race as a potential candidate of the PPP.
 Na declared her bid on Wednesday.

 Holding a press conference on a street in Itaewon in Seoul's Yongsan District, in which business owners were hit particularly hard as a result of the COVID-19 pandemic, Na referred to economic hardships of the people and vowed to introduce a basic income system for the people of Seoul.
 She said such a basic income would ensure no citizen would be left unable to cover minimum living costs.

 "We must bring back our daily routines even as COVID-19 quarantine measures are in effect.
 We need to maintain social distancing measures while working for a living at the same time," Na said.
 "I will introduce a tailored basic income system for Seoul residents to eliminate the trap of poverty."

 |SMEs and Startups Minister Park Young-sun, a former four-term lawmaker, attends a meeting of ministers of economy-related ministries, at the Government Complex Seoul, Monday.
 Yonhap|